 Health Benefits of Broccoli

 Broccoli belongs to a family of vegetables called cruciferous vegetables and its close relatives include brussel sprouts, cauliflower, and cabbage.
-Broccoli is high in sulforophane, a sulfur-containing compound present in cruciferous vegetables.
-Sulforophane has anti-cancer properties and may promote the elimination of potential carcinogens from the body.
-Studies suggest that a diet rich in cruciferous vegetables may reduce the risk of some cancers, especially stomach and lung cancers.
+Broccoli contains sulforophane, a sulfur-containing compound present in cruciferous vegetables.
+Researchers are studying the anti-cancer properties of sulforophane and have come to some interesting conclusions, although more research is needed.

 Vitamin K – essential for the functioning of many proteins involved in blood clotting